jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

     - ... unless other meanings of the homograph are entirely outside the domain
         - ... but even then, anticipate metasearching and include a qualifier

 While compound terms denote a single concept, **coordinated terms** associate several concepts with a single information object.
-This can be embedded in the object **(precoordination),** as with Library of Congress subject headings in books: _English language--Rhetoric, Persuasion (Rhetoric), Report writing._ Precoordinated terms enable browsing with great specificity and impose alphabetic proximity on related terms that would otherwise be far apart; but given the high cost of txonomist labor, it's often better to let users combine terms interactively during search **(postcoordination),** e.g. _English language AND rhetoric AND persuasion AND reporting writing._
+This can be embedded in the object **(precoordination),** as with Library of Congress subject headings in books: _English Language--Rhetoric, Persuasion (Rhetoric), Report Writing._ Precoordinated terms enable browsing with great specificity, describe complex concepts, and impose alphabetic proximity on related terms that would otherwise be far apart.
+Given the high cost of taxonomist labor, though, it's often better to let users combine terms interactively during search **(postcoordination),** e.g. _English Language AND Rhetoric AND Persuasion AND Report Writing._

 ##### Grammatical forms